 Put a smile on your face with one of our specially-selected feel-good films.
-From ’80s classics to under-seen gems, there’s plenty to keep you and your family entertained this January.
+From ’80s classics to under-seen gems, there’s plenty to keep you and your family entertained.

 “★★★★ – An exquisite portrait of family life” – Guardian.
 Hirokazu Kore-eda’s beautiful and tender tale of sisterly love.
 Three twentysomething sisters are estranged from their parents – first their father left to live with another woman, then their mother walked out – but when their father dies they attend his funeral.
 There they meet their younger half-sister, which transforms all their lives.